 The cuisine of central Italy is considered simple and hearty.
 An extension of the peasant diet, based on olive oil, tomatoes and beans.
 Here you have your hams, salamis and game in rich sauces and lots of flavours.
 Let’s not forget the mushrooms, truffles, lemon tort and cheeses.

 Southern Italian food is versatile, depending on the region.
 Here we can’t forget the Neapolitan specialty – the pizza.
 The food in this region involves olives, fish, cheeses and stuffed pasta.
 Sun-dried tomatoes, ricotta cheese and artichokes are often incorporated into cooking.
 Cannoli anyone?

 6. Visit Italy for the landscapes

-I think when most people think about Italy, they picture pretty towns, vineyards, olive groves and lemon trees.
+When most people think about Italy, they picture pretty towns, vineyards, olive groves and lemon trees.
 All are accurate, but there is so much more of nature to explore here.
-More than 75 per cent of Italy is covered by mountains.
+Mountains cover more than 75 per cent of Italy.
 Between the two main mountain ranges – the Alps and the Apennines – there are countless hills, mountains, lakes and green areas all over Italy.

 While you might be planning a trip to Italy with the hopes of driving through the rolling hills of Tuscany, I’d suggest exploring other areas as well.
-In the north, you’ll find the majestic Dolomites, the stunning Lake Garda and the charming Lake Como.
+You’ll find the majestic Dolomites, the stunning Lake Garda and the charming Lake Como in the north.
 Those are just a teaser of how stunning Italian landscapes are.